PrEval Monitor

 Marion Lempp (freelance evaluator)

-Evaluations in extremism prevention are particularly effective when they are not primarily designed as instruments of external control, but rather as a means of evidence-based management, reflective learning, and continuous quality development.
-This requires a broader evaluation practice, structured in advance by a differentiated clarification of objectives and subsequently supported by scientifically sound monitoring of the uptake processes.
+Evaluations in extremism prevention are particularly effective when they are not primarily designed as instruments of external control, but rather as a means of evidence-based management, reflective learning, and continuous quality improvement.
+This requires a broader-based evaluation approach, developed prior to the evaluation itself on the basis of differentiated objectives, and subsequently supported by scientifically grounded monitoring of the uptake processes.

 PrEval Monitor 2024